 There are a number of factors that affect the amount of compensation.
 The courts usually take into account the following factors in determining how much compensation the victim deserves:

-- Severity of the injury and the impairment of earning capacity (including percentage of disability and other injuries)
+- The severity of the injury and the impairment of earning capacity (including the percentage of disability and other injuries)

-- Age of the injured party, taking into account the number of years of work up to retirement age – the younger the injured party, the greater the compensation.
+- The age of the injured party, taking into account the number of years of work up to retirement age; the younger the injured party, the greater the compensation.

 - The level of wages before the injury.

 - Additional personal circumstances.